 - 1 cup cooked brown rice

-- 1 14 ounce package of extra-firm tofu, grilled or baked
+- 1 14 ounces package of extra-firm tofu, grilled or baked

 Even though I chose to include my favorite vegetables, any vegetables can be changed to meet your individual taste.
 Similar to going to a Poke Bowl Restaurant, the choices are all yours.

 I also like to think as I evolve, my recipes get better, as does my creativity.
-For this particular post, I want to show you how easy it is to make a poke bowl.
+I want to show you how easy it is to make a poke bowl for this particular post.
 However, these particular ingredients are my favorites for my vegan poke bowl recipe.